Istin2005/simplewebserver/README.md

 # EX01 Developing a Simple Webserver
-## Date: 03.09.2024
+## Date:01/9/2024

 ## AIM:
-To develop a simple webserver to serve html pages.
+To develop a simple webserver to serve html pages and display the configuration details of laptop.

 ## DESIGN STEPS:
 ### Step 1: